Permanent hemorrhoids after childbirth

 Feeling of incomplete excretion, inflammation and swelling of the anus, anal itching, and discharge from the anus are other symptoms of hemorrhoids.

-Pregnancy and hemorrhoids:
+Pregnancy and hemorrhoids

 Fetal growth in the uterus and increasing the size of the uterus puts a lot of pressure on the veins in the pelvis.
 Gradually, with increasing pressure, the return of blood from the veins of the thighs and legs upwards will decrease.
 So a kind of venous blood stasis occurs in the lower pelvis during pregnancy,